What Is Preference Optimization Doing, and Why?: DPO and PPO as Case Studies

-\textbf{Learning Behaviors.} Now, we can examine the \emph{overall behaviors}, reporting $\mathcal{G}(\mathcal{L}_{\mathrm{dpo}};\boldsymbol{\theta}_{(t)})$ per $1000$ steps. {In Figure~\ref{fig:dpo behave a}}, we observe that $\mathcal{G}$ keeps positive and notably larger than $0$, indicating stable targets with supervised learning behaviors.
-This observation aligns quite well with the prevailing view, yet specific components that contribute to shaping these learning targets remain unclear and thus merit further investigation. {In Figure~\ref{fig:dpo behave b}}, we monitored $\mathcal{G}(\mathcal{L}^+_{\mathrm{dpo}};\boldsymbol{\theta}_{(t)})$ for \emph{positive learning} and $\mathcal{G}(\mathcal{L}^-_{\mathrm{dpo}};\boldsymbol{\theta}_{(t)})$ for \emph{negative learning}.
-At the start, positive learning takes the lead in shaping the targets, while negative learning acts to offset its impacts, preventing an excessive reliance on $y^+$.
-This interaction enables the actual targets to diverge from $y^+$.
-Moreover, as training progresses, a surprising aspect is that negative learning begins to shape the learning targets around step $3500$.
-Following this, positive learning gradually shifts roles, counteracting the effects of negative learning after about step $5500$.
+\textbf{Learning Behaviors.} We first examine the \emph{overall behaviors}, reporting $\mathcal{G}(\mathcal{L}_{\mathrm{dpo}};\boldsymbol{\theta}_{(t)})$ per $1000$ steps.
+Figure~\ref{fig:dpo behave a} shows that the overall {$\mathcal{G}$ remains positive and well above zero: DPO is consistently endpoint-directed under our probe, meaning that measured updates increase the likelihood of the final responses.
+This aligns with the prevailing view of DPO as supervised-like, yet the components responsible for shaping it remain unclear.
+Figure~\ref{fig:dpo behave b} reports $\mathcal{G}(\mathcal{L}^+_{\mathrm{dpo}};\boldsymbol{\theta}_{(t)})$ and $\mathcal{G}(\mathcal{L}^-_{\mathrm{dpo}};\boldsymbol{\theta}_{(t)})$ for \emph{positive and negative learning}. {Early in training, positive learning primarily shapes the targets, while negative learning counteracts it and thus prevents over-reliance on $y^+$}, making the actual targets diverge from $y^+$.
+As training proceeds, negative learning begins to dominate target shaping around step $3500$, and positive learning in turn shifts to offset its influence after about step $5500$.
+This role exchange is conditional on the OOD endpoint, cf., Appendix~\ref{app:support} and Figure~\ref{fig:ablationa}.